lucasAlonso/challangeSolito/readme.md

 Server Side Rendering is reached with serverSideProps on trending and detailed pages, also some minor fixes on login page and some style improvement.

-Added missing types and improved the code readibility
+Added missing types and code readibility improved

 ![Happy](https://media.giphy.com/media/IwAZ6dvvvaTtdI8SD5/giphy-downsized.gif)